kbrady/tess/README.md

 ### pair_screen_with_eyes.py
 .xml files -> .csv file with the distances from the x and y observed by the eye tracker to the words in the document (as displayed on the screen).

+This currently takes .8 seconds per session with digital reading.

 ### visualize_single_page.py
 Make a video of a student reading a page a web page with the scrolling taken out (maybe have a sidebar showing where the current window is)